Capri's Federal School Code = 013088

 Financial aid awards are prorated according to the length of the program (see above Proration) according to the number of hours and weeks the student will be in attendance during an academic year.
 Once eligible, Federal funds are credited electronically to the student’s tuition ledger, according to the payment period end marks as defined in the Satisfactory Progress Policy.
 A paper receipt, identifying aid type and amount, is issued to the student.

 Most funds are disbursed according to payment periods or award periods within in the first weeks of school.
 Award amounts in most cases are divided into two payment periods and will only be disbursed after the payment period has begun and only if the student is deemed to be in satisfactory progress.
 In the case of second payment periods, awards will be disbursed only if the student has successfully completed the appropriate number of clock hours and weeks of instruction required for the payment period.
 Failure to successfully complete the proper number of clock hours and weeks of instruction by the required date of evaluation may delay the next payment.
+Federal Student Aid Credit Balances are mailed to the address on file.
 To avoid delays in the payment of awards, students applying for financial assistance should make sure that all corresponding application materials, verification documents and/or other financial aid related items are in to the financial aid office.
-Capri is not responsible for the reduction or cancellation of aid due to a student’s failure to submit required application materials, failure to maintain eligibility standards, Parent PLUS loan credit determination, decrease in awards based on income, or changes published by the U.S. Deaprtment of Education.
+Capri is not responsible for the reduction or cancellation of aid due to a student’s failure to submit required application materials, failure to maintain eligibility standards, Parent PLUS loan credit determination, decrease in awards based on income, or changes published by the U.S. Department of Education.

 The earliest the Financial Aid department will request student Pell Grant funds is the first day of attendance.
 Capri will not disburse funds prior to the start date.
 Capri issues books and equipment to students on the first day of class providing that all admissions and financial aid requirements are met.
 Books and equipment are included as part of the student's total expected cost for the program.